inemajo/rust-book-fr/FRENCH/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 separated by double colons (`::`).
 -->

-Les deux chemins absolus et relatifs sont suivis par un ou plusieurs identificateurs séparés par des doubles deux-points (`::`).
+Les chemins absolus et relatifs sont suivis par un ou plusieurs identificateurs séparés par `::`.

 <!--
 Let’s return to the example in Listing 7-1.
 How do we call the